hibernator11/workshop-notebooks-wac-dhnb2025/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hibernator11/workshop-notebooks-wac-dhnb2025/HEAD)

-Examples of code based on Jupyter Notebooks to extract Web Archive Content to create collections as data.
-This examples facilitate the extraction and reuse of datasets of text extracted from all available captures of archived web pages.
-The datasets can be employed to analyse changes over time and to identify the most relevant words.

 <img src="images/dhnb.png" width="70%">

 This project has been developed as part of the workshop "Web Archives Collections as data" for the [DHNB 2025 conference](https://dhnb.eu/conferences/dhnb2025/workshops/web-archive-collections-as-data/).